ethngo7/pytorchfire/README.md

 ## Overview

-This project implements and extends a **GPU-accelerated wildfire simulator** based on Differentiable Cellular Automata (DCA), grounded in the research paper:
+This project implements and extends a **GPU-accelerated wildfire simulator**, grounded in the research paper:

 > Xia, Z. & Cheng, S. (2025). *PyTorchFire: A GPU-Accelerated Wildfire Simulator with Differentiable Cellular Automata.* arXiv:2502.18738